segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ---
-title: Youbora
+title: Youbora Destination
 ---

 ## Getting Started

 ### Web Destination

 When you toggle on Youbora for a website in Segment, this is what happens:

-+ Our CDN is updated within 5-10 minutes.
++ Our CDN is updated within 45 minutes.
 Then our snippet will start asynchronously loading Youbora's Javascript onto your page.
 This means you should remove Youbora's snippet from your page.
 + Youbora will automatically start recording data.